CERTIFICATIONS FOR COLORADO PRINCIPAL LICENSURE

 - A choice of six cohort options:

-- Adams County Schools: Serves educators working in the Adams County Schools (anchored in Adams 12 Five Star Schools)
+- Adams County Cohort: Serves educators working in the Adams County Schools

-- Aurora Public Schools (APS): Serves educators working in the Aurora Public School district.
+- Aurora Public Schools (APS) Cohort: Serves educators working in the Aurora Public School district.

-- Denver Public Schools (DPS): Serves educators working in the Denver Public School district.
+- Denver Public Schools (DPS) Cohort: Serves educators working in the Denver Public School district.

-- Mountain: Serves educators in the Western Slope and Central Mountain region of Colorado.
+- Mountain Area Cohort: Serves educators in the Western Slope and Central Mountain region of Colorado.

-- Teach For America (TFA): For TFA alumni in Colorado and across the United States.
+- Teach For America (TFA) Cohort: For TFA alumni in Colorado and across the United States.

-- NOTE: The DU Main Campus cohort is open to applicants from any district or educational setting (private, charter, etc.) and applicants who are not currently working in an educational setting.
-The partnership cohorts (APS, DPS, Mountain, and TFA) are designed for applicants who work within those specific settings.
+- NOTE: The Non-District Specific Cohort (DU Campus) is open to applicants from any district or educational setting (private, charter, etc.) and applicants who are not currently working in an educational setting.
+The partnership cohorts (APS, DPS, Mountain Area, and TFA) are designed for applicants who work within those specific settings.

 You will be eligible to apply for the Colorado Initial Principal License through the Colorado Department of Education (CDE).

 Approximate Completion Time

 NOTE: Upon completion of a certificate and an admission application, you can take an additional four courses (15 credits) and successfully complete an Action Research Capstone Program to earn a master’s degree in ELPS.